Styling

 - To turn off a style the site itself applies, pick

-unsetfrom a dropdown.
+unsetfrom a dropdown (while you are typing a value,unsetand the revert entry are hidden for the moment — clear the input andunsetcomes back).
 Where reverting only cancels your own edit,unsetsays "this style should not apply."
 For example, when ellipsis (text-overflow) is clipping text where it shouldn't,unsetturns it off so you can show the fixed version.

 Edit four sides together — or separately